 Like this summary?
 Then we have good news for you – we fit all of this information into the handy Kanban cheat sheet below.
 Grab it and keep it close by for any questions you may have about Kanban.

 And if you are looking to expand your Kanban board to effectively track both – large work items and their subtasks, check out our 2D Kanban.
 Complex made visual.
 It will answer all your complex process management needs with a visual 2D Kanban board that lets you track both – large work items and subtasks.

 Kanban Cheat Sheet

-Kanban is visual and flexible project management approach that fits most teams.
-It brings clarity and speed to delivering products or services and thus have been applied in many fields since it was first introduced.
-This Agile approach has a set of vague guideliness, but is not limited by very strict rules.
-Thus, it is great for teams that already have some experience with Agile and want to have a guide to create their own way of being Agile.
+Kanban is a visual and flexible project management approach that fits most teams.
+It brings clarity and speed to delivering products or services and thus has been applied in many fields since it was first introduced.
+This Agile approach has a set of vague guidelines but is not limited by very strict rules.
+Thus, it is great for teams that already have some experience with Agile and want to have a guide to creating their own way of being Agile.

 Check out our Kanban board template gallery to get started immediately or read another article sharing some of the most creative Kanban boards to get your creativity flowing.